-Along with outlawing drugs considered harmful to both users and the public in general, the War on Drugs blocked access to psychedelics despite early research demonstrating their efficacy in treating mental health conditions like PTSD and depression.
+Along with outlawing drugs considered harmful to both users and the public in general, the War on Drugs blocked access to psychedelics despite early research demonstrating their efficacy in using enhanced therapy to treat mental health conditions like PTSD and depression.

 Ethnobotanist and psychedelic advocate Terrence McKenna hypothesized that “Psychedelics are illegal because they dissolve opinion structures and culturally laid down models of behavior and information processing.
 They open you up to the possibility that everything you know is wrong.”

 McKenna’s statement hints at the increase in neuroplasticity that researchers have found during clinical trials with psychedelic medicine.
 David Nutt, a psychopharmacologist at Imperial College London says that people with certain types of mental illness “get locked into disorders like depression because they develop this system of thinking which is efficient, but wrong.”
 An increase in neuroplasticity can open up new pathways in the brain that present new ways of thinking.

 There’s a keen irony behind the idea that psychedelics are stigmatized for the precise reason that they are so useful in treating mental health conditions.

 How should we talk about psychedelic medicine?